Paul F. Miller: Electronic dimmer for the viewing of art

 When Miller began making welded sculptures that possessed intricate geometric designs within a circular norm, he soon noticed that a slight change in the viewer's vantage point produced a dramatic difference in the appearance of the art object.
 Miller found he could duplicate this experience by providing alternating directions of illumination.
 Miller presented the challenge to 2 of his engineering students, Richard Szmauz and Richard Taborek.
-They developed an automatic electronic device that caused light to be produced from 2 sources alternately at predetermined intervals.
-Thus giving Miller the desired artistic effect.
+They developed an automatic electronic device that caused light to be produced from 2 sources alternately at predetermined intervals, thus providing Miller's desired artistic effect.

 Symmetrical prints

-Miller's work evolving apace with technology; he turned the eye of the Symmetricon onto nature.
+Miller's work evolved apace with technology; he turned the eye of the Symmetricon onto nature.
 The result was a series of digital prints using archival ink on canvas.
 This series was featured in a one-man show at the Anderson Gallery in Manhattan.

 Videography

 Paul's wife, Nancy, observed that viewers of the kaleidoscope art project came away blissfully drowsy.
 Not good for art, but wonderful for the body and mind.
 Thus was born, Journey: A Kaleidoscopic Trip to Inner Peace.
-It was composed of 2–15 minute videos of Miller's kaleidoscopic images along with the sounds of nature, bird calls, wind chimes and waterfalls.
+It was composed of 2–15 minute videos of Miller's kaleidoscopic images along with the sounds of nature, bird calls, wind chimes,s and waterfalls.
 Miller generated kaleidoscopic art using butterfly markings and croton leaves as subjects.
-The proof of nature's effect on healing is well established and possibly why Journey was a staple in catalogs providing wellness media to hospitals as well as that of The Discovery Channel.
+The proof of nature's effect on healing is well established and possibly explains why Journey was a staple in catalogs providing wellness media to hospitals, as well as that of The Discovery Channel.